oam-dev/rudr/docs/tutorials/deploy_and_update.md

 You could check the applied yaml again by yourself.
 You should find the component name has been changed.

-FInally, get the application URL by running these commands:
+Finally, get the application URL by running these commands:

 ```
 export POD_NAME=$(kubectl get pods -l "oam.dev/instance-name=first-app-helloworld-python-v2,app.kubernetes.io/name=first-app" -o jsonpath="{.items[0].metadata.name}")